Keith Payne

 Keith Payne VC.
 AWM BIN/72/0684/HQ

-Keith Payne VC was the fourth and final Australian to be awarded a Victoria Cross (VC) in the Vietnam War.
+Keith Payne VC AM was the fourth and final Australian awarded a Victoria Cross (VC) in the Vietnam War.
 He was awarded his VC for 'exceptional personal bravery' after rescuing 40 men under heavy mortar fire in Kontum Province in May 1969.

-Payne was born during the Great Depression in 1933.
-The middle child of a large family of 13, Payne grew up in the sugarcane growing area of Ingham, North Queensland.
+Keith was born during the Great Depression in 1933.
+The middle child of a large family of 13, Keith grew up in the sugarcane-growing area of Ingham, North Queensland.

-During World War II, his father Henry joined the army.
+During World War II, Keith's father, Henry, joined the Army.
 He was posted to the islands north of Australia.
-Taught by his father to hunt, fish and develop a sense of '...the lay of the land', Payne helped feed his family during his father's war service.
-Payne and his siblings also helped the family make ends meet by selling tropical fruit to American soldiers.
+Taught by his father to hunt, fish and develop a sense of '...the lay of the land', Keith helped feed his family when his father was away in the war.
+Keith and his siblings helped the family make ends meet by selling tropical fruit to United States (US) soldiers.

-Payne didn't enjoy his apprenticeship 'one little bit' and applied to join the army as soon as he was old enough.
+Keith left school at 14 and began a cabinetmaking apprenticeship.
+He also joined the Army Reserve.
+He didn't enjoy his apprenticeship 'one little bit' and applied to join the Army when he was old enough.

 Because I had seen all the troops coming through the north, and everything, during the war, and everything, I said, well, I'm for the army.
 I like the army and I think I would have still joined the army had not Korea come along anyhow.